jenkins-x/jx-docs/content/en/v3/admin/guides/cluster-recovery/cluster-demo.md

 weight: 94
 ---

 This section describes cluster recovery situations for when things go bad.
-It can also be used to reguary recreate clusters, this is something the Jenkins X project does itself as we prefer to treat our clusters as cattle and not pets, giving confidence that we can restore services at any time.
+It can also be used to reguary recreate clusters, this is something the JayeX project does itself as we prefer to treat our clusters as cattle and not pets, giving confidence that we can restore services at any time.

 Disclaimer: there may well be better approaches so if you know of better ways please contribute and help improve the experience.
 There are some manual steps below that we know to work but expect we can improve.